SonyCSLParis/STDL/README.md

 def calculate_timeframe(self, filter_always_present=True):

     """
-    Assign each record in the dataset to a timeframe bin specified by user.
+    Assign each record in the dataset to a timeframe bin specified by the user.
-    The bins are by default allocated by year.
+    The bins are, by default, allocated by year.

     Parameters
     ----------